 In the home tab, you can see at a glance a snapshot of your performance, your last post published and the latest reviews received.

-Be aware that you won’t get any data right after creating your Google My Business profile.
+Be aware that you won’t get any data right after creating your Google Business Profile.

 Also, you can add photos directly and create ads and publications apart from having access to an overview of what’s going on with your account.